Blazing Star Oasis holds weekly celebrations of the Gnostic Mass.

 The Gnostic Mass is a beautiful ritual that celebrates the mysteries of Thelema and our Order.
 It is a magical rite that exemplifies the union of the individual soul with the Absolute, culminating in a eucharistic sacrament embodying Life and Joy.

-At Blazing Star Oasis, we celebrate the Mass every Sunday.
+At Blazing Star Oasis, we celebrate the Mass every 1st and 3rd Sunday.
 It is a public event, meaning we welcome guests who are not otherwise members of our Church or the O.T.O.
 As with any religion, there are multiple ways to interpret or portray the meaning of our rituals.
 This page offers a brief guide to the ritual and provides useful information for those interested in attending.

 You can read the full text of this ritual on the USGL OTO website.